 Most of the honey going into these “production batches” is probably Manuka Honey, but it doesn't need to be.
 Under the blended model, the goal is the rating number.

 Whether you're buying our Manuka Honey or someone else’s, we want you to be informed.
 To find a brand you can trust, you should check for the following criteria:

-At Bees & Trees, we’ve worked diligently to produce what we think is the world’s finest jar of honey.
+At Bees & Trees, we will always work diligently to produce what we think is the world’s finest jar of honey.

-We do all of this so that we can provide you with a great-tasting, health boosting honey which you can have ultimate confidence in.
+We do all of this so that we can provide you with a great-tasting, health-boosting honey in which you can have ultimate confidence.